 Generally an individual who is or is expected to be absent from the public housing unit for 120 consecutive days or less is considered temporarily absent and continues to be considered a family member.
 In addition, prior to the commencement of the absence, tenants shall notify Management of any extended absence from the unit in excess of 7 days.
 Generally, an individual who is or is expected to be absent from the public housing unit for more than 120 consecutive days is considered permanently absent and no longer a family member.
+Individuals who are temporarily absent from the unit are still required to participate in the annual recertification process during the period of their absence.
 Exceptions to this general policy are discussed below.